rdkcentral/tasecureapi/PROCESS.md

 ### Deprecated and Unused Branches

-- `rdk-next`: Community development branch for RDK Central gerrit repositories.
-Intended as an intermediate repository for downstreaming changes into a corresponding Comcast RDK gerrit repository.
+- `rdk-next`: Community development branch for RDK Central GitHub repositories.
+Intended as an intermediate repository for downstreaming changes into a corresponding Comcast RDK repository.
 Applicable Comcast `stable2` branch updates are pushed to `rdk-next`.
 - `<rdk-dev-yymm>`: RDK Central monthly integration branches baselined off of the `rdk-next` branch.
   These are read only branches intended to offer RDK community members a quicker means of adopting